New lawsuits target state restrictions on abortion pills

 Legal experts foresee years of court battles over access to the pills.

 North Carolina bans nearly all abortions after 20 weeks, with narrow exceptions for urgent medical emergencies.
-Any physician prescribing medication abortion is required to be in the same room as the patient when administering the drug.
-The state also requires counseling before receiving the drug.
+Physicians can only prescribe medication abortion after state-mandated counseling for their patients and must dispense the drug in person.

-The lawsuit, filed by Dr. Amy Bryant, argues that such requirements contradict FDA-approved labeling for the drug and interfere with her ability to treat patients.
+The lawsuit, filed by Dr. Amy Bryant, an obstetrician and gynecologist, argues that such requirements contradict FDA-approved labeling for the drug and interfere with her ability to treat patients.

 “We know from years of research and use that medication abortion is safe and effective — there’s no medical reason for politicians to interfere or restrict access to it,” Bryant said in a statement provided by the Expanding Medication Abortion Access project, an abortion rights group working on legal challenges to state laws.

-The office of Attorney General Josh Stein, who is a defendant in the complaint because he’s the state chief law enforcement officer, was reviewing the complaint on Wednesday, Stein spokesperson Nazneen Ahmed wrote in an email.
-Stein, a Democrat who announced last week a bid for governor in 2024, is a strong abortion-rights supporter.
+The office of Attorney General Josh Stein, who is a defendant in the complaint because he’s the state chief law enforcement officer, was reviewing the complaint on Wednesday, his spokesperson Nazneen Ahmed wrote in an email.
+Stein, a Democrat who announced last week a bid for governor in 2024, is an abortion-rights supporter.

 The FDA approved mifepristone in 2000 to end pregnancy, when used in combination with a second drug, misoprostol.
 The combination is approved for use up to the 10th week of pregnancy.